 The maps have been created using the kernel density function in ArcGIS software.
 This tool distributes population information over a defined radius, creating a smooth density surface.
-Two key parameters that require adjustment are the search radius distance and the size of the output surface grid.
-Discussion at the LDDG meetings informed these criteria, and their selection is recognised as a subjective process1.
+Two key parameters that require adjustment are the search radius distance (15km radius for the maps presented within this report) and the size of the output surface grid.
+Discussion at the LDDG meetings informed these criteria, and their selection is recognised as a subjective process.
 A search radius of 15km was deemed sufficient to enable distinction between categories and a 1km grid square was used for the density surfaces themselves.
 The classification bins were limited to six, to aide in cross referencing areas of the map to the key.

 Comparison between the maps was optimised by assigning similar parameters between the species.
 However, further refinement of the parameters for each dataset could represent the information more accurately.
-Note that the ArcGIS Kernel Density tool does not take into account edge effects2, and as such density estimates in and around coastal areas may be under estimated.
+Note that the ArcGIS Kernel Density tool does not take into account edge effects, and as such density estimates in and around coastal areas may be under estimated.